pgarasz/mxd_export/README.md

 ### COMMAND-LINE INTERFACE (CLI)

 Run cmd.exe in your Windows OS.
 Navigate to folder containing the app.
-If you have ArcGIS 10.0 Python in your system path you can just run the it by writing 'mxd_export.py' along with required parameters.
-Otherwise you need to precede it with the path to 'pythone.exe' installed with ArcGIS 10.0.
+If you have ArcGIS 10.0 Python in your system path you can just run it by writing 'mxd_export.py' along with required parameters.
+Otherwise you need to precede it with the path to 'python.exe' installed with ArcGIS 10.0.

 For example: